menacit/practical_cryptography_course/34-randomness.md

 (what we use our multiple inputs for)

 We can abuse this to generate
-"deterministic randomness"! _:S_
+"reproducable randomness"! _:S_

-Useful for key derivation and creating easily sharable worlds in Minecraft!
+Useful for recoverable key derivation and creating easily sharable worlds in Minecraft!

 ![bg right:30%](images/34-goose.jpg)